scientific-python/cookie/docs/pages/guides/packaging_classic.md

 If you fill in the override version setting when triggering a manual workflow run, that version will be forced, otherwise, it works as normal.

+{: .note }

-> Note: Make sure you have a good gitignore, probably starting from
+> Make sure you have a good gitignore, probably starting from
 > [GitHub's Python one](https://github.com/github/gitignore/blob/main/Python.gitignore)
 > or using a [generator site](https://www.toptal.com/developers/gitignore).